AbrahamArellano/mcp-workshop/lab03-aws-cloud-deployment/README.md

 - Lambda provides scalable, cost-effective compute with pay-per-use pricing
 - API Gateway ensures secure communication between Claude and your tools
 - The same pattern works for any AI service that supports the MCP standard
-- For production, you would add authentication, monitoring, and alerting
+- For production, you would expand on authentication, monitoring, and alerting

 ## Trying Both Client Options